sohjunjie/the7chefs_backend/README.md

 - Install pip
 - Install virtual environment

-#### 1. Activate virtual environment and change directory to `unigrinapp` folder and install related packages using the following command on `command prompt`
+#### 1. Activate virtual environment and change directory to `the7chefs` folder and install related packages using the following command on `command prompt`
 ```
         $ pip install -r requirements.txt
 ```